Skip to main content

 Images of fire, dried soil, low water levels, and agricultural drought.

-The briefings will provide the latest information on current drought and fire conditions and forecasts, as well as the serious impacts to diverse sectors of the economy and communities throughout the West.
-Perspectives from those on the ground who are responding to exceptional drought conditions will be shared.
+The briefings provided the latest information on current drought and fire conditions and forecasts, as well as the serious impacts to diverse sectors of the economy and communities throughout the West.
+Those on the ground who are responding to exceptional drought conditions also shared their perspectives.
+Video recordings of both regional briefings are now available.

 For additional information, please contact Adam Lang (adam.lang@noaa.gov).